-Class A - Any combination of vehicles with a gross vehicle weight rating (GVWR) of 26,001 pounds or more, provided the GVWR of the vehicle(s) being towed is in excess of 10,000 pounds.
+Class A - Any combination of vehicles with a gross vehicle weight rating (GVWR) of 26,001 pounds or more, provided the GVWR of the vehicle(s) being towed is more than 10,000 pounds.

-Class B - Any single vehicle with a GVWR of 26,001 pounds or more, and any such vehicle towing a vehicle not in excess of 10,000 pounds.
+Class B - Any single vehicle with a GVWR of 26,001 pounds or more, and any such vehicle towing a vehicle not more than 10,000 pounds.

-Class C - Any single vehicle with a GVWR of less than 26,001 pounds or any such vehicle towing a vehicle with a GVWR not in excess of 10,000 pounds comprising:
+Class C - Any single vehicle with a GVWR of less than 26,001 pounds or any such vehicle towing a vehicle with a GVWR not more than 10,000 pounds comprising:

 - i.
 Vehicles designed to transport 16 or more passengers, including the driver. - ii.
-Vehicles transporting material that has been designated as hazardous under 49 U.S.C.
-5103 and is required to be placarded under subpart F of 49 CFR 172 or is transporting any quantity of a material listed as a select agent or toxin in 42 CFR Part 73.
+Vehicles transporting material that has been designated as hazardous under 49 U.S.C. § 5103 and is required to be placarded under subpart F of 49 CFR § 172 or is transporting any quantity of a material listed as a select agent or toxin in 42 CFR § 73.

-An Alabama Commercial Driver's Manual explaining CDL requirements and the test for obtaining a CDL can be obtained free of charge from the Alabama Department of Public Safety or from http://dps.alabama.gov/documents/manuals/cdlmanual.pdf.
+An Alabama Commercial Driver's Manual explaining CDL requirements and the test for obtaining a CDL can be obtained free of charge from the Alabama Department of Public Safety.